• Skip to primary navigation

 • Easy no knead focaccia - Simple no kneading required focaccia topped with flaky sea salt and rosemary.
 Perfect alongside any of these appetizers!

-If you’ve enjoyed this cherry pepper spread recipe or any recipe on this site, give it a 5-star rating and leave a review.
+If you’ve enjoyed this cherry pepper spread recipe or any recipe on this site, give it a 5-star rating and tell us about it in the comments below.

 Cherry Pepper Spread